 FM2/T - The FM2 Titan.
 Named that because the bottom plate, upper, and rear covers are made out of titanium.

 The chassis of the camera is cast aluminum, just like all of the other versions.
-It has the aluminum shutter.
+It has an aluminum shutter.

 It was made in small production runs, first available in 1994.
 You can find them on eBay.

 Year 2000 "Dragon" Millennium Edition - A special edition built to commemorate the millennium.
-A total of 2000 camera were made.
+A total of 2000 cameras were made.